kedro-org/kedro-viz/docs/run_status.md

 - Automatically collect execution statistics and timing information
 - Generate run status data in the `.viz/kedro_pipeline_events.json` file

-Once the run is complete, you can visualize the results:
+Once the run is complete, you can visualise the results:

 ```bash
 kedro viz run